Ranked! The 10 best football pundits on TV right now

 1. Gary Neville

-Arguably no one has been at the forefront of so many iconic moments in football punditry and commentary over the past decade.
+Arguably no one has been at the forefront of so many iconic moments in football punditry and commentary over the past decade-and-a-bit.
 The heated debates.
 The scream when Fernando Torres scored for Chelsea against Barcelona.
 The Super League inquest.
 The self-reflecting takes on his Valencia stint.
 The TikTok of him rapping along to Dua Lipa.